k8ssandra/k8ssandra/README.md

 # K8ssandra
-[K8ssandra](https://k8ssandra.io/) is a simple to manage, production ready, distribution of [Apache Cassandra](https://cassandra.apache.org/) and [Stargate](https://stargate.io/).
-It is built on a foundation of rock solid open-source projects covering both the transactional and operational aspects of Cassandra deployments.
+[K8ssandra](https://k8ssandra.io/) is a simple to manage, production-ready, distribution of [Apache Cassandra](https://cassandra.apache.org/) and [Stargate](https://stargate.io/) that is ready for [Kubernetes](https://kubernetes.io/).
+It is built on a foundation of rock-solid open-source projects covering both the transactional and operational aspects of Cassandra deployments.
 This project is distributed as a collection of [Helm](https://helm.sh/) charts.
 Feel free to fork the repo and contribute.
 If